toastyAI/react-native-jitsi-meet/README.md

       JitsiMeet.call(url, userInfo);
-      /* You can also use JitsiMeet.audioCall(url) for audio only call */ /* You can programmatically end the call with JitsiMeet.endCall() */ }, 1000);
+      /* You can also use JitsiMeet.audioCall(url) for audio only call */ /* You can programmatically end the call with JitsiMeet.endCall() */ /* You can programmatically open the chat with JitsiMeet.openChat(String: to) */ /* You can programmatically close the chat with JitsiMeet.closeChat() */ /* You can programmatically mute the audio with JitsiMeet.setAudioMuted(Boolean: muted) */ /* You can programmatically open the video with JitsiMeet.setVideoMuted(Boolean: muted) */ }, 1000);
   }